Mamata, chief secy insulted PM by not attending cyclone review meeting: Suvendu | Politics

 Leader of the opposition in West Bengal assembly Suvendu Adhikari on Saturday alleged that Chief Minister Mamata Banerjee and the chief secretary have insulted Prime Minister Narendra Modi by not attending a meeting chaired by him to discuss the ravages caused by Cyclone Yaas.

+Claiming that Banerjee questioned his presence in the meeting held at Kalaikunda airbase in Paschim Medinipur district on Friday, Adhikari said that he was invited to it as the leader of opposition in the state assembly and the MLA of cyclone-affected Nandigram.

-Banerjee did not attend the meeting but entered the room from where Modi was holding the meeting and submitted a report to him on the damages caused by the cyclone in the state, and sought a Rs 20,000 crore package for redevelopment of the worst-hit areas.
+Banerjee did not attend the meeting but entered the conference room where Modi was holding it and submitted a report to him on the damages caused by the cyclone in the state, and sought a Rs 20,000 crore package for redevelopment of the worst-hit areas.

 She was accompanied by Chief Secretary Alapan Bandyopadhyay.
 A few hours after the meeting, the Centre ordered his transfer to Delhi.